interep-project/nfts/README.md

     </h4>
 </div>

-This is a simple demo to show how Interep can be used, and it currently allows those in a gold group on Twitter, Reddit or Github to mint a reputation NFT without having their Ethereum account or token linked to any identity on the social networks.
+This is a simple demo to show how Interep can be used, and it currently allows those in a Github gold group to mint a reputation NFT without having their Ethereum account or token linked to any identity on the social networks.

+You can try the demo here: https://nft.interep.link/.

 ---